-a.
+- a.
 Labels serve to capture the attention of shoppers.
-The use of catchy words may cause strolling customers to stop and evaluate the product.

-b.
-The label is likely to be the first thing a new customer sees and thus offers their first impression of the product.

-c.
-The label provides customers with product information to aid their purchase decision or help improve the customer's experience when using the product (e.g. recipes).

-d.
-For companies serving international markets or diverse cultures within a single country, bilingual or multilingual labels may be needed.

-e.
-Labels generally include a universal product code (UPC) and, in some cases, radio frequency identification (RFID) tags, that makes it easy for resellers, such as retailers, to checkout customers and manage inventory.
+The use of catchy words may cause strolling customers to stop and evaluate the product. - b.
+The label is likely to be the first thing a new customer sees and thus offers their first impression of the product. - c.
+The label provides customers with product information to aid their purchase decision or help improve the customer's experience when using the product (e.g. recipes). - d.
+For companies serving international markets or diverse cultures within a single country, bilingual or multilingual labels may be needed. - e.
+Labels generally include a universal product code (UPC) and, in some cases, radio frequency identification (RFID) tags, that makes it easy for resellers, such as retailers, to checkout customers and manage inventory. - f.

-f.
 In some countries many products, including food and pharmaceuticals are required by law to contain certain labels such as listing ingredients, providing nutritional information or including usage warning information.

+13.8 Check Y our Progress-2:

 13.8.1.
 Fill in the blanks:

-1.\\\\\are generally consumed regularly and purchased frequently.
+1 are generally consumed regularly and purchased frequently.

 2. MRO products means 3.
-Strong brands can lead to financial advantages through the concept of in which the brand itself becomes valuable.
+Strong brands can lead to financial advantages through the concept of ir which the brand itself becomes valuable.
 4. Nearly all tangible products are sold to customers within a container or 5.
-Marketers have traditionally classified products based on and
+Marketers have traditionally classified products based on

 In this chapter multifaceted concepts have been discussed regarding products, different types of product level, product planning and product life cycle.
 Uses of the product life cycle in formulating strategies concerning successful product launch and product diversification were highlighted.
 Product decisions are based on how much the organization has to adjust, the product on the standardization - adaptation range to differing market conditions.
 This results in the evolution of five basic strategic alternatives: extension, adaptation; adaptation, extension; adaptation and invention.
-The extension is nearest to a standardized product, communications strategy and invention at the other end of the variety, that is, an adaptation Ideas regarding different types of product levels and product issues were examined.
+The extension is nearest to a standardized product, communications strategy and invention at the other end of the variety, that is, an adaptation strategy.
+The more adaptive the policy, the more costly it will be for the organization.
+Ideas regarding different types of product levels and product issues were examined.
 Furthermore what is branding; how it helps in increasing sales are also discussed.
 How labelling is going to help the product has also been discussed in brief.